Sterling in worst run of quarterly losses since 1984

 "The good news is that from the perspective of UK consumers, the Brexit shock has been fleeting," wrote Bank of Tokyo-Mitsubishi UFJ currency strategist Derek Halpenny.

-Against the euro, sterling edged up 0.1 percent to 86.42 pence, but for the quarter was down more than 3 percent against the single currency.
+Against the euro, which was down against most currencies on the back of worries over the health of Deutsche Bank, sterling climbed a third of a percent to 85.26 pence, less than a penny away from a six-week low of 87.16 pence hit on Monday.

 Next week, manufacturing and production data should provide indicators of the health of the British economy.
-(Editing by Dominic Evans and Angus MacSwan)
+(Editing by Dominic Evans)